bryanidem/fullstack-helsinki/Exercises_0.1-0.6/04-newNoteDiagram.md

 # Adding a new note

-Diagram in which I'm trayting to explain the creation of a new note, extracted by [forms and http post](https://fullstackopen.com/en/part0/fundamentals_of_web_apps#forms-and-http-post).
+Diagram in which I'm trayting to explain the creation of a new note, extracted from [forms and http post](https://fullstackopen.com/en/part0/fundamentals_of_web_apps#forms-and-http-post).

 ```mermaid
   sequenceDiagram